abhiwand/atk/doc/source/ad_plug.rst

 ``<parent>`` is also optional.
 If provided, this archive is treated as dependent on whatever archive is specified here.
-For example, SparkCommand plugins should use "engine-spark" for this entry, so that they have access to the same version of Spark the engine is using, as well as the SparkInvocation class.
+For example, SparkCommand plugins should use "engine" for this entry, so that they have access to the same version of Spark the engine is using, as well as the SparkInvocation class.